Manstomper/wordpress/README.cloud.md

 # Deploy to Google Cloud Kubernetes

 This guide assumes that you have full access.
 If you are part of an organisation, there may be restrictions.
-If you run into any issues, ask your administrators for help.

 To get a better understanding of the environment, you may want to log into the [Google Cloud Console](https://console.cloud.google.com/) and look around.
 Most things that we do with the Cloud SDK can be done via the Console.